• Skip to primary navigation

 Crockpot Vegetable Beef Stew

 • Beef broth.
-You can use bullion + water, bone broth, a carton of broth or canned.
+You can use bouillon + water, bone broth, a carton of broth or canned.
 Anything works as long as it's brothy and beefy!

 • Frozen diced potatoes.
 You can find these usually along with the breakfast foods or maybe next to other frozen potatoes like the french fries and tater tots.
 You can use shredded hash browns too but the diced potatoes cook really quickly and add a nice texture to this stew so that's my preference.
 Best part: no peeling or chopping!